RESEARCH REPORT

 Over the last 15 years, we have seen how access to opportunities, workplace skills, and a community of support can be transformational in empowering women survivors of modern slavery and exploitation to rebuild lives of freedom, independence, and autonomy for the long-term.
 This project is allowing us to contribute to the expert evidence base around re-exploitation, which is still little known and understood.
 Through this, we aim to shift the nature of support in the UK to better focus on breaking cycles of risk and vulnerability.

-Read the report by clicking below, and scroll to view our survivor-led research output: Safe but Stagnant.
+Read the report by clicking below, and scroll down to read the Zine created with the research project's Lived Experience Advisory Group (LEAG).

 Your generosity has a direct impact on the futures of survivors.